aboodcs/crowdfunding-analysis/README.md

 - Predictive models to forecast campaign success.
 - Key insights on factors influencing successful campaigns.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve this project.

 ## License

 This project is licensed under the [MIT License](LICENSE).